thanksalot123/Git-Class-2k18-19/README.md

 # Git-Class-2k18-19

-This repo is here for the purpose of learning and practicing git.
+This repo is here for the purpose of learning and practicing git and promoting open source.

 ## Things to do